Ngorongoro Crater and Serengeti Safari

 ‘Ngorongoro Crater and Serengeti Safari’ details

-This is a 8 night (9 day) Ngorongoro Crater and Serengeti Photo Safari available on a private basis only.
+This is a 7 night (8 day) Ngorongoro Crater and Serengeti Photo Safari and space for only 2.

 • Complete the booking enquiry form

-Cost will include all accommodation in two perfectly positioned uber-luxurious camps; pre-tour overnight accommodation in Arusha in a small intimate luxury lodge outside of town, meals; laundry; house drinks; park and conservation fees; internal flights; meet and greet service with transfers; an additional luggage allowance; private safari drives with exclusive vehicle use; photographic tuition and the guiding services of professional African wildlife photographer Greg du Toit.
+Cost will include all accommodation in two perfectly positioned luxurious camps; pre-tour overnight accommodation in Arusha in a small intimate boutique lodge outside of town; meals; laundry; house drinks; park and conservation fees; internal flights; meet and greet service with transfers; an additional luggage allowance; private safari drives with exclusive vehicle use; photographic tuition and the guiding services of professional African wildlife photographer Greg du Toit.

-Not included in the cost are visas; purchases of a personal nature; staff gratuities; personal travel and medical insurance; your international flights and adhoc activities not included on the itinerary.
+Not included in the cost are visas; purchases of a personal nature; staff gratuities; personal travel and medical insurance (Global Rescue Medical Evacuation Insurance is included); your international flights and adhoc activities not included on the itinerary.

 The Ngorongoro Crater and Serengeti Safari Itinerary